Facilitation for balance in standing together with reaching activity

 We have recently added a Whole-Body Vibration (WBV) machine.
 WBV training is a method for muscle strengthening and it is being widely applied in a variety of clinical situations.
 During a typical vibration session, the user stands on the device in a static position or performs dynamic movements.
-Based on the researches done it is believed that vibrations stimulate muscle spindles and alpha-motoneurons, which initiate a muscle contraction.
-Most studies on the impact of vibration treatment in various disorders focused more or three therapeutic aims:
+Based on the research done it is believed that vibrations stimulate muscle spindles and alpha-motoneurons, which initiate a muscle contraction.
+Most studies on the impact of vibration treatment in various disorders focused on more or three therapeutic aims:

 A. Increasing Muscle Strength